 Resetting the clock

 - Stick to a schedule.
-Tough as it may be, encourage your teen to go to bed and get up at the same time every day — even on weekends.
+Tough as it might be, encourage your teen to keep weekday and weekend bedtimes and wake times within two hours of each other.
 Prioritize extracurricular activities and curb late-night social time as needed.
 If your teen has a job, limit working hours to no more than 16 to 20 hours a week.

 - Nix long naps.
 If your teen is drowsy during the day, a 30-minute nap after school might be refreshing.
 Be cautious, though.
 Too much daytime shut-eye might only make it harder to fall asleep at night.

 - Curb the caffeine.
 A jolt of caffeine might help your teen stay awake during class, but the effects are fleeting — and too much caffeine can interfere with a good night's sleep.